So you heard about the Quartzsite Sports, Vacation, and RV show, eh? In the RV world, it's hard not to!

 But they don't hold them at Q anymore.
 Too crowded, too little to do, and bogged down cell towers- none of that bodes well for the working-age RVer.

-You're probably reading this because you are interested in going... right?
+You're probably reading this because you are interested in going... yes?

-So let's get started and tell you what you need to know before you go!
+So let's get started and figure out what you need to know before you go!

 7 MUST-KNOW First-Timer Tips